 Students receive a well-rounded experience in music.
 All students in grades 1-5 have music class twice a week taught by a certified music specialist/teacher.
 Students have the opportunity to participate in a variety of music activities including singing, playing instruments, performing, listening, and moving to music.
 Rhythmic and melodic note reading skills are an integral part of the curriculum.
 Skills and concepts taught align with both the National Standards for Music and the Indiana Academic Standards for Music.
+Additionally, Kindergarten students also participate in music education either with the music teacher or with a Kindergarten Aide under the guidance of a music teacher.
 These experiences will help provide a foundation for students to become informed participants in the arts.